4rmy/Physics-Notes/Chapter 23.md

 - Inside the shell, the field due to the shell is zero.
 - Inside a sphere with a uniform volume charge density, the field is radial and has the magnitude
     $E=\frac{1}{4\pi\epsilon_0}\frac{q}{R^3}r$    (inside sphere of charge)
-    where _q_ is the total charge, _R_ is the sphere’s radius, and _r_ is the radial distance from the center of the sphere to the point of measurement.
+    where _q_ is the total charge, $R$ is the sphere’s radius, and $r$ is the radial distance from the center of the sphere to the point of measurement.